cr-solutions/Requirements-Engineering-Agentic-AI/readme.md

 ### **In Gemini / Amazon Q**
 Create the file `.ai-rules.md` in the root directory of your project.
 When you open a new chat session, start with this prompt:

-> **"Lies die .ai-rules.md im Root-Verzeichnis.
-Halte dich bei allen Code-Vorschlägen und Git-Operationen strikt an diese Vorgaben."**

-*(English equivalent: "Read the .ai-rules.md in the root directory.
-Strictly adhere to these specifications for all code suggestions and Git operations.")*
+> **"Read the .ai-rules.md in the root directory.
+Strictly adhere to these specifications for all code suggestions and Git operations."**

 ---